Max Cleland: Tenure

-Following the retirement of Sam Nunn, Cleland ran in the 1996 United States Senate election in Georgia and won by just 30,000 votes over Republican Guy Millner.
-A third-party candidate, Libertarian John Cashin, garnered over 80,000 votes.

 Cleland was viewed as a moderate in the Senate.
 Though he supported some Republican budgetary measures, and voted in favor of George W. Bush's 2001 tax-cut package, he was staunchly pro-choice and pro-environment.
-He voted against drilling in ANWR, and opposed Gale Norton's nomination as Secretary of the Interior in 2001.
+He voted against drilling in Arctic National Wildlife Refuge, and opposed Gale Norton's nomination as Secretary of the Interior in 2001.
 His record on national defense and homeland security was more centrist.
 He voted to federalize airport security after 9/11, and supported the war on terror.
 Cleland was strongly for free trade, voting to normalize trade relations with Vietnam, to make China's NTR status permanent, and to extend free trade to Andean nations.

-Cleland was one of the 29 Senate Democrats who backed the authorization to go to war in Iraq.
+Cleland was among 29 Senate Democrats who backed the authorization to go to war in Iraq.
 He later stated he had misgivings about the Bush administration's stance, but said he felt pressure in his tight Senate race to go along with it.
 In 2005, he said "it was obvious that if I voted against the resolution that I would be dead meat in the race, just handing them in a victory."
 He characterized his vote for war as "the worst vote I cast."